The Strong Gravitational Lens Finding Challenge: The Challenge

 The challenge was in fact two separate challenges that could be entered independently.
 One was designed to mimic a single band of a future imaging data set from a satellite survey such as Euclid.
 The other was designed to mimic ground based data with multiple bands, roughly modeled on the Kilo-Degree Survey (KiDS)\footnote{http://kids.strw.leidenuniv.nl/} \citep{2013ExA....35...25D}.
 In neither case were the simulated images meant to precisely mock these surveys, but the surveys were used as guides to set noise levels, pixel sizes, sensitivities, and other parameters.

 In each case, a training set of 20,000 images in each band was provided for download at any time along with a key giving some properties of the object including whether it was a gravitational lens.
 Each image was $101\times101$ pixels.
+These specifications were not of particular significance except that the image size would encompass almost all galaxy-galaxy lenses and that the number of images (including ones with and without noise, lens and source which were needed for later analysis) was not too large.
 The participants were free to download these sets and train their algorithms on them.
 To enter the contest, the participants needed to register with a team name at which point they would be given a unique key and the address of a test data set.
 These data sets contained 100,000 candidates.
 In the case of the multi-band ground-based set this was 400,000 images.
-The participants had 48 hours to upload a classification of all candidates consisting of a score between 0 and 1 -- 0 signifying the lowest confidence that it is a lens and 1 signifying the highest confidence that it is a lens.
+The participants had 48 hours to upload a classification of all candidates consisting of a score between 0 and 1, 0 signifying the lowest confidence that it is a lens and 1 signifying the highest.
 This ranking could have been a simple binary (0 or 1) classification or it could have been a continuous range of numbers representing the probability of being a lens or it could have been a finite number of confidence levels.
+The challenge was opened on November 25, 2016 and closed on February 5, 2017.